← All ArticlesFree 6-Day Trial

 Seek emergency care immediately for:

-• A sudden explosive headache — the "worst headache of your life" — which may indicate subarachnoid hemorrhage
+• A sudden explosive "thunderclap headache" — the "worst headache of your life" reaching maximum intensity within seconds — which may indicate subarachnoid hemorrhage or cerebral venous thrombosis

 • Headache with fever and stiff neck (bacterial meningitis is a medical emergency)